hyrax-stanley/test-hugo-main/content/posts/my-second-post.md

 ---
-title: "My Second Post"
+title: My Second Post
 date: 2022-02-18T08:34:10+02:00
 draft: false
 ---
 # This is my second post

-This should only be on main rn
+Change on MAIN using /ADMIN